 A voltammogram is a graph that can be drawn after an electrochemical experiment.
-This graph has a typical, recognizable form in which the electron flow (current: I) is measured in Ampere against the potential (E) in Volt.
+This graph has a typical, recognizable form (Figure 1) in which the electron flow (current: I) is measured in Ampere against the potential (E) in Volt.

 The typical shape of the voltammogram is due to the way in which an electrochemical experiment is usually set up.
 There are roughly two groups of measurements that are plotted as voltammograms: pulsed techniques and linear sweeps.
 We will focus here on linear sweeps.